-This restatement also changes the opening balances on the Movement in Reserves Statement, and comparative figures in other notes i.e. the Receipts in Advance balance, the Financial Instruments note and the Earmarked reserves balance.
+This restatement also changes the opening balances on the Movement in Reserves Statement, and comparative figures in other notes i.e. the Debtors balance, the Financial Instruments note and the Earmarked reserves balance.
 The table below shows the impact of the prior period adjustments in the 2018/19 accounts.

-The tables in Note 43 list the amendments to the core statements relating to the £0.963m DSG deficit as at 1 April 2018 and £9.193m cumulative DSG deficit as at 31 March 2019:
+The following tables list the amendments to the core statements relating to the £0.963m DSG deficit as at 1 April 2018 and £9.193m cumulative DSG deficit as at 31 March 2019: